LiskArchive/lisk-dex-specs/proposals/lip_introduce_DEX_Governance_module.md

 ```

 ##### Properties
-- `newestIndex`: The proposal index of the last created proposal.
+- `nextIndex`: The proposal index of the next proposal to be created.
 - `nextOutcomeCheckIndex`: The proposal index of the next proposal for which the vote duration still has not elapsed.
 Note that this proposal could be not active if it failed quorum.
 - `nextQuorumCheckIndex`: The proposal index of the oldest active proposal for which the quorum was not yet checked.